buddylove86/SuperVillains/README.md

 # SuperVillains
-Vote for the best badass
+Vote for the best badass, an Angular MVC tutorial